Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Proof of Theorem

 For a fixed point x and a small step size $\alpha$, the numerator is a positive constant that does not depend on the direction $\mathbf{d}$.
 Thus, we arrive at the final inverse proportionality:

 \end{proof}

-Lemma~\ref{lem:lem1} ensures that HRayS identifies subsets with near-maximal directional derivative influence, while Lemma~\ref{lemmagdandgrad} links this influence to loss variation and boundary proximity.
+Lemma~\ref{lem:lem1_app} ensures that HRayS identifies subsets with near-maximal directional derivative influence, while Lemma~\ref{lemmagdandgrad} links this influence to loss variation and boundary proximity.
 Together, these results provide the analytical foundation for relating HRayS’s hierarchical subset search to gradient-aligned direction recovery.
 We now state an algorithmic assumption that characterizes the approximate greedy behavior of HRayS.
 This assumption is not required for the preceding analytical lemmas, but is essential for controlling error accumulation in the global guarantee of Theorem~\ref{theo:raysappro}.

 \begin{assumption} HRayS approximately selects subsets corresponding to steep ascent at the $l$-th round, i.e., the selection error $\eta_l$ is bounded within a small range. \end{assumption}